mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 \begin{equation}
 \begin{pmatrix} \displaystyle{  - m {\dot{\phi}}^{2} r + m \ddot{r} + DU\left( r \right)} \cr \cr \displaystyle{ 2 m \dot{\phi} r \dot{r} + m \ddot{\phi} {r}^{2}}\end{pmatrix}
 \end{equation}

+This was a powerful lesson.
+We're allowed to take a linear combination here because each equation is a residual, equal to zero. \\(a0 + b0 = 0\\) for any \\(a\\) and \\(b\\), so any combination we generate is still a valid residual.

+There is something important going on here, with the way we were able to remove \\(\phi\\) completely from the Lagrange equations.
+It seemed like \\(\phi\\) was quite important, until we managed to kill it.
+Is this related to the discussions of symmetries that we'll encounter later in the book?
+Let me know if you know the answer here.

 # Exercise 1.15: Equivalence<a id="sec-16"></a>